PROLOGUE

 Michael is a graduate of the Writing for Film & TV program at Vancouver Film School.
 His portfolio short My Best Friend Charlie, about a retired FBI agent and a notorious bank robber reunited after more than 20 years, featured veteran Canadian actors William B. Davis and Keith Martin Gordey.

-Along the way, he did some time in publishing, product launch and project management, and got a few creative gigs with Disney and Porsche.
-He also worked on a few films, and even managed the international comms team at one of the top business schools in Asia for a while.
+Michael lived in Asia for almost twenty years and once ran a blog about indie film in China (now archived here).
+During that time, he did some time in publishing, product launch and project management, and got a few creative gigs with Disney and Porsche.
+He also worked on a few films, and even managed the international marketing team at one of the top business schools in Asia.

 Michael is an avid snowboarder, experienced backcountry hiker, aspiring canoeist and weekend cyclist.
 He is also married to the best girl in the world.